 Tina Tandon, Princess Long Long, and models.

-But Xia Long Long – internationally known as Princess Long Long – is much more than a fashion designer.
+But Princess Long Long is much more than a fashion designer.
 She is an opera singer first and foremost.
-Born and raised in China, she moved to the United States and trained as a soprano at The Juilliard School in 2007, a year in which 2,138 students applied and only 162 were accepted.
+Born and raised in China, she moved to the United States and trained as a soprano at The Juilliard School, where 2,138 students applied and only 162 were accepted.
 She has channeled her otherworldly voice and years of training into countless performance endeavors around the world: China Central Television (CCTV)’s Avenue of Stars competition, winning the North American finals; the International Music Forum in Bo’ao, China; the China Army; the UNESCO World Fashion Parade in the Garment District; Couture Fashion Week in Times Square; New Jersey Fashion Week; and the 70th Cannes Film Festival last May.
 She has worked with Freedom Williams (C+C Music Factory), songwriter Howard McCrory (see Michael Jackson and Chaka Khan), soca artist KMC, reggaetón artist Valentino, and spoken word performer Andrew Anderson.
 Her stage presence translates naturally into acting.
 Her repertoire includes independent films The Right to Live, Good Friday, Be Frank, and What Women Want Chronicles, and the Off-Broadway cabaret comedy Whatever Happened to Beverly Daniels?, and she is slated to star in the TV show Whatta Guys Really Want.
 Her creativity also extends to writing, particularly mythology.
-She wrote a fairy tale, Bird, Bees, and the Fruit Fly, co-developed Blue Cat, which went on to become the most popular cartoon in China, and is working on an epic melodrama, Moon Goddess.
+She wrote a fairy tale, Bird, Bees, and the Fruit Fly; co-developed Blue Cat, which went on to become the most popular cartoon in China; and is working on an epic melodrama, Moon Goddess.

 Princess Long Long describes her sense of style as “like a fairy” – floral, beaded, ethereal, embellished, often pink, with grand flourishes and minute details, each look designed by her and tailored for her.
 She has even designed and produced a Broadway-themed fashion show in Times Square!
 She works extensively with Thai designer Thunyatorn Cheng Ng, who has a boutique in Elmhurst, and Kyrgyz costume designer Natasha Berezhnaya, who is based in Westchester County.